 9 Ways To Make America A Better Place To Live

-Illegal Alien Crackdown:: I’d like to see us: use drones & greatly increased manpower to patrol our borders, crack down on businesses that hire illegal aliens, refuse to let illegals have drivers’ licenses or go to public schools and use the police to help hunt down illegal aliens.
-A work program that lets millions of Mexicans come here legally to work should be set up to reduce the motivation for people sneaking into the US.
+Illegal Alien Crackdown: I’d like to see us: use drones & greatly increased manpower to patrol our borders, crackdown on businesses that hire illegal aliens, refuse to let illegals have driver’s licenses or go to public schools, we should use the police to help hunt down illegal aliens, and a work program that lets millions of Mexicans come her legally to work should be set up to reduce the motivation for people sneak into the US.
 Furthermore, to free up resources to deal with illegal aliens, we should severely cut back on legal immigration until the situation is in hand.

 School Vouchers: I’d like to allow parents to vote with their feet and their money when it comes to schools.
 Give parents a voucher for the full amount that is being spent on their child and let them pick the school they want to spend it in.
 That will lead to competition and a lot of bad schools going out of business while quality schools pick up the slack.

 Term Limits: Because of gerrymandering and the advantages of incumbency, many people in the House and Senate in essence have “jobs for life”.
 That’s not good for Democracy and only allowing a Congressperson to serve three terms and a Senator to serve two would make sure that we get the turnover necessary to keep our government healthy.